3 Ways to Reduce Fuel Costs and Improve Fleet Fuel Efficiency

 Another important action you can take to keep fuel costs down is to encourage your drivers to make smarter fuel purchasing decisions.

 It’s not uncommon to see a 10, 20, or even 30-cent variance in fuel prices within the same zip code.
-With gas prices constantly creeping up, it’s even more important to find the location with the lowest prices.
-A general rule of thumb is to encourage drivers to choose tier-2 suppliers over tier-1 suppliers, which will result in lower prices at the pump.
+With gas prices constantly creeping up, it’s even more important to find the lowest-priced location.
+A general rule of thumb is to encourage drivers to choose tier-2 suppliers rather than tier-1 suppliers, which will result in lower pump prices.

-If your employees are using a vendor-specific fuel card, they won’t have the ability to choose among different vendors to find the lowest price.
-But a managed fuel card program gives access to a variety of different vendors, allowing employees to locate the lowest prices, while spending less time driving around looking for a specific vendor.
+If your employees use a vendor-specific fuel card, they won’t be able to choose among vendors to find the lowest price.
+But a managed fuel card program gives access to a variety of different vendors, allowing employees to locate the lowest prices while spending less time driving around looking for a specific vendor.

 Improve Fuel Expense Management with a Fuel Card Program